sgilpin4/sgilpin4.github.io/_pages/research.md

 Radio Occultation
 ======
 Radio occultation (RO) is a method of remote-sensing used to observe Earth's atmosphere.
 As radiowaves emitted from GPS satellites traverse quasi-horiztontally through our atmosphere, they bend (refract) depending on the atmospheric state.
-Low-Earth orbiting (LEO) satellites then receive these radiowave signals, which can ultimately produce vertical profiles important lower atmospheric and ionospheric quantities.
-RO observations are assimilated into numerical weather prediction and have been shown to make a significant impact.
+Low-Earth orbiting (LEO) satellites then receive these radiowave signals, which can ultimately produce vertical profiles of lower atmospheric and ionospheric quantities.
+RO observations are assimilated into numerical weather prediction models and have been shown to make a significant impact.

 While working for the Constellation Observing System for Meteorology, Ionosphere and Climate ([COSMIC](https://www.cosmic.ucar.edu)) Program at UCAR, I worked on small projects with the aim of improving co-locations methods for RO-radiosonde comparisons and investiagating the errors introduced during vertical interpolation of bending angles during RO data assimilation.